lidq92/VSFA/Readme.md

 ### Test Demo

-The model weights provided in `models/VSFA.pt` is the saved weights when running the 9-th split of KoNViD-1k.
+The model weights provided in `models/VSFA.pt` are the saved weights when running the 9-th split of KoNViD-1k.
 ```
 python test_demo.py --video_path=test.mp4
 ```